timsixth/MinigameAPI/README.md

 - Game statiscics system
 - Coins system
 - Simple minigame configuration
-- Integration with T-DataBasesAPI (Thanks to this plugin managment of SQL databases is really simple)
+- Integration with T-DataBasesAPI (Thanks to this plugin, you can manage of SQL databases is really simple)
 - Simple saving, deleting and updating system (You don't have write query to database or use YAML spigot API to execute these actions)

 ## Getting started